cryptomirror/cryptomirror/README.md

 #CryptoMirror

-The CryptoMirror project explores ways to make crypto user-friendly in non-crypto friendly environments
+The CryptoMirror project explores ways to make crypto user-friendly in non crypto-friendly environments

 ----
 ## Here are a few of the ideas floating around: